 Fresh, sweet flavors are the first to be extracted, so it may only take minutes for light teas, berries and flowers.
 The longer the infusion, the more tannins are drawn out, which can add body and bitterness to a drink—taste a two-day old fresh fig infusion versus a month-old one for example.
 These can be cocktails of ingredients in themselves—try pear, cinnamon and vanilla or lemongrass, ginger and lime peel for example (though remember that these might need different infusion times and should be added or removed from the mix as appropriate).

 By dehydrating fresh seasonal ingredients, you have garnishes that can be used all year round.
 Cut fruits thin and leave on a rack to dry, or use an oven on low heat or a dehydrator in more humid environments.
 Try thin slivers of strawberry, citrus or ginger, dried pomegranate seeds or even powdered dry orange peel for interesting additions to your drinks.

 So when should I make what?

-Simply speaking, syrups add sweetness, liqueurs add sweetness and strength, shrubs sourness and infusions strength, so it depends on the flavours you're trying to balance and the amount of dilution you want in your drink.
+Simply speaking, syrups add sweetness, Liqueurs add sweetness and strength, shrubs sourness and infusions strength, so it depends on the flavors you're trying to balance and the amount of dilution you want in your drink.

-If you already have a cocktail containing liqueurs, shrubs might be a good way of adding another level of depth.
+If you already have a cocktail containing Liqueurs, shrubs might be a good way of adding another level of depth.
 If you want to make a shorter, stronger drink, or don't have much refrigerator space, infusions are useful.
-There are many other things to consider though, as using acids, water and alcohol will extract different flavour compounds and give you altogether different results to work with.
+There are many other things to consider though, as using acids, water and alcohol will extract different flavor compounds and give you altogether different results to work with.

 Paul Mathew is a British bartender, drinks consultant and associate editor of DRiNK Magazine in Asia.
 He is based in Beijing, owns a bar in London, and regularly travels in-between looking at bartending styles and trends